-From NJP / Bagdogra Namchi is about 100 kms and about 4 hours drive.
-It is closer to Kalimpong which is about 50 kms and two and half hours away.
-Darjeeling through the main road is about 70 kms and 3 hours distance.
+From NJP / Bagdogra Namchi is about 100 km and about 4 hours drive.
+It is closer to Kalimpong which is about 50 km and two and a half hours away.
+Darjeeling through the main road is about 70 km and 3 hours distance.

-Among the different tourist destinations of Sikkim, Namchi is about 90 kms and 4 hours drive from capital Gangtok.
-The nearest tourist place is Ravangla, just 26 kms away and takes less than an hour to reach.
-Pelling about 75 kms away takes about 2.5 hours to reach.
+Among the different tourist destinations of Sikkim, Namchi is about 90 km and 4 hours drive from capital Gangtok.
+The nearest tourist place is Ravangla, just 26 km away and takes less than an hour to reach.
+Pelling about 75 km away takes about 2.5 hours to reach.

 Things to see and do

 Sri Siddhesvara Dham, popularly known as the Char Dham is an attempt to bring together the most important religious sites of India to one place, in the form of there replicas.
-The idol of lord Shiva is the largest with a height of 33 meters.
-It can be seen from neighbouring hills of Sikkim as well as far of Bengal.
-Indian religious tourists find the place quite attractive, but for international travellers the attraction is limited as the construction is very recent.
+The idol of Lord Shiva is the largest with a height of 33 meters.
+It can be seen from the neighboring hills of Sikkim as well as far of Bengal.
+Indian religious tourists find the place quite attractive, but for international travelers, the attraction is limited as the construction is very recent.

-Char Dham located at Solophok hill can be reached by vehicle from main market which is about 5 kms away.
-Last couple of kms to Char Dham is forested area, where birding can be explored to great advantage.
+Char Dham located at Solophok hill can be reached by vehicle from the main market which is about 5 km away.
+The last couple of kilometers to Char Dha am is forested area, where birding can be explored to great advantage.

 This monastery is located close to the Samdruptse statue, its a peaceful place where you can spend a few moments among the chants of the monks in a well maintained and preserved monastery.